clarityai-eng/sagemaker-studio-for-teams/README.md

 ### Remote debugging

 Visual Studio Code requires an explicit entry in the SSH `config` file for the instance you want to connect to.
 If you do not already have the Remote Explorer extension installed, you can get it [here](https://marketplace.visualstudio.com/items?itemName=ms-vscode.remote-explorer).
-Open the Remote Explorer extension, click on + to the right pf SSH.
+Open the Remote Explorer extension, click on + to the right of SSH.
 Then type the `ssh root@mi-...` and choose an appropriate SSH `config` file.

 PyCharm Professional can also be used for remote debugging but needs a larger instance than `ml.t3.medium` to work.